Special thanks to Ronald Potter, Donald Gappa, Matt Lesley and Ryan Roenfeld and others for their contributions to this article!

-The original town of East Omaha was south of the present-day Eppley Airport, west of Abbott Drive, and north and west of the Missouri River.
+The original town of East Omaha was south of the present-day Eppley Airport, east of Abbott Drive, and north and west of the Missouri River.
 Throughout the years, this town has been home to more than 2,600 homes, countless businesses, a school, the East Omaha River Rats, and now the Open Door Mission, the Omaha Correctional Center, the Omaha Immigration Court, and businesses like Monarch Oil and the FleetPride Service Center.
 This is a history of more than 160 years in East Omaha, Nebraska.

 Note that this article doesn’t include lots of areas either presently referred to as East Omaha or historically called East Omaha.
 This article doesn’t squabble about the City of Carter Lake, Iowa, or make hay about Abbott Drive cutting through another state.
 Instead, it’s focused on a former town, its historic successes and failure, and the real people who lived there for generations before they were kicked out by the forces that be, including floods, officials and misfortune.

 The First Thirty Years

 Claimed by Edmond Jeffries in 1853, this area was known known as East Omaha from its earliest years.
 That was before the Nebraska Territory opened for claims, but Jeffries got a title when he could in 1854.
 He sold land, raised crops and had a home on 30 acres in East Omaha.